 Major productions often have someone solely dedicated to either finding the right music in post-production – or in the case of some TV shows and movies – a team composing original music.
 There’s a reason those people have those jobs – they’re fantastic at picking the exact song to match the tone and pace of the film.

-2. Where to Find Background Music for Corporate Videos
+2. Know Where to Find Background Music for Corporate Videos

 Assuming you don’t have the budget for popular music for your corporate video, which you most likely don’t have since the costs are exorbitant, don’t fear: there are plenty of ways to find background music for business videos.